fredericlmx/fredericlmx/README.md

 - 👋 Hi, I’m @fredericlmx
-- 👀 I’m team member of Incentive Discovery, Martech Domain, Growth Tribe
+- 👀 I’m team member of User & Location, Landing and Onboarding Domain, Shopping Tribe -
-- 🌱 I’m currently learning Flutter
+- 👀 I was team member of Incentive Discovery, Martech Domain, Growth Tribe from december 2021 to june 2022

 - 💞️ I’m looking to collaborate on Talabat initiative
 - 📫 How to reach me frederic.lemieux@talabat.com